-The following statement is our desire to provide complete transparency to the LGBTQ+ person interested in learning how we understand the Bible’s teaching and the Church’s understanding of human sexuality.
+The following statement is my desire to provide complete transparency to individuals interested in learning how I understand the Bible’s teaching and the Church’s understanding of human sexuality.

 As a ministry under the authority of the Convocation of Anglicans in North America (CANA), we are governed by the canons and bylaws of the CANA East Diocese.
 These documents shape our teaching and understanding of the Bible.